 - Gold Fever: The king gets a case of this when he hears that the miller's daughter can spin straw into gold.

 - Half the Man He Used to Be: Some versions of the story end with Rumpelstiltskin tearing himself in half by stomping too hard on the ground in a fit of frustration, either from the shockwave or by getting his foot stuck on the ground and pulling to get it free.

 - I Know Your True Name: Once his name is revealed, Rumpelstiltskin is no longer a threat.

-- Subverted in one adaptation when all the gold in the castle turns back to straw.
-A humbling moment for the king.
-Now if only we can get an adaptation where the jackass miller gets tarred and feathered or dragged off by a horse.....
+- Subverted in one adaptation when all the gold in the castle turns back to straw, presented as a humbling moment for the king.

 - Karmic Death: Rumpelstiltskin's rage brings about his own death.